quantumx-apps/filebrowserDocs/content/en/docs/user-guides/Other/standalone.md

 ---
 title: "Standalone docker guide"
-description: "A basic working example on setting up FileBrowser in Docker with presistent indexing"
+description: "A basic working example on setting up FileBrowser in Docker with persistent indexing"
 icon: "deployed_Code"
 ---

 This guide will help you set up your FileBrowser instance alone.
-This will be helpful for users who just want to access there files over LAN for storage.
+This will be helpful for users who just want to access their files over LAN for storage.

 ## Folder Structure